Members have the right to:

 • Know the names and qualifications of health care professionals involved in your medical treatment.

-• Get up-to-date information about the services covered or not covered by your plan, and any limitations or exclusions.
+• Get up-to-date credentials for the services covered or not covered by your plan, and any limitations or exclusions.

 • Know how your plan decides what services are covered.